 When buying a home it is always a good idea to get a home inspection.
 If buying an older home it is absolutely essential.
 An inspection is very different from an appraisal.
 An appraisal determines the market value of the home, and it is primarily for the mortgage lender’s benefit.

 An inspection is entirely for your benefit.
-An inspector will look for any defects in the home, and estimate the remaining life of various elements, such as the roof.
-If any immediate repairs are needed, the inspector will recommend them.
+An inspector will look for any defects in the home and estimate the remaining life of elements like the roof.
+The inspector can also recommend areas that need immediate repairs, if any.

 The inspection will help you determine what the true cost of buying an older home may be.
-If the purchase price is $20,000 less than a similar new home, but the inspector estimates that you will need to put in $15,000 of work in the first two years of ownership, it ceases to look like such a great deal.
+Let’s say the purchase price on an older home is $20,000 less than a similar new home.
+But then the inspector estimates it needs $15,000 of work in the first two years of ownership.
+The older home ceases to look like such a great deal all of a sudden.